 A College Education Is Still Worth It

-This CNBC article has a great chart showing the rising costs of college education over time but the bottom line is, a college education is invaluable in my eyes.
+This CNBC article has a great chart showing the rising costs of college education over time.
+The bottom line is, a college education is invaluable in my eyes.
 OK, if you must place a value on it, US News says, “Among millennials ages 25 to 32, median annual earnings for full-time working college-degree holders are $17,500 greater than for those with high school diplomas only.”
 Over 45 years that adds up pretty significantly.

 Plan Ahead To Be Prepared